St. Tammany Periodontics & Implants

 If your teeth appear longer than normal, you’re likely experiencing gum recession.
 Unfortunately, gum recession is more than an aesthetic issue.
 It exposes your tooth roots, which can greatly weaken your tooth support system and possibly lead to tooth loss if untreated.
-Caesar Sweidan, DDS, Maryam Habibzadeh, DMD, and the team at St. Tammany Periodontics & Implants are gum recession specialists who stand ready to restore your gums and teeth to full health.
-There are two offices located in Covington and Slidell, Louisiana, so call the one nearest you or click the provided appointment tool to book now.
+Caesar Sweidan, DDS, Laura Smith, DDS, and the team at St. Tammany Periodontics & Implants are gum recession specialists who stand ready to restore your gums and teeth to full health.
+There are two offices located in Covington and Slidell, Louisiana, please call the one nearest you or request an appointment online.

 Gum recession means that the gum tissue protecting your teeth is pulling back or wearing away.
 Usually, gum recession happens gradually, so you may not notice any changes in the beginning.
 But, as the gum recession worsens, your teeth appear longer because the recession exposes part of your tooth root.